FailArive/ccMCRealTimeClock/README.md

 And then run it with:
 `startup`

-Now it always starts automatically (e.g. after Server Restart or if you restart the Computer).
+Now it will always start automatically (e.g. after Server Restart or if you restart the Computer).

 ## Setup Cables to Redstone Lamps